Injury prevention for footballers

 Strength and technique

-Appropriate strength and technique are also important considerations for injury prevention.
+If you visit the foot doctor office, your doctor will probably mention that appropriate strength and technique are also important considerations for injury prevention.
 Ensuring pre-season strengthening starts pre-season not mid way!
 Improving performance goes hand in hand with preventing injury which is another key motivation.
 Squats are an excellent strengthening exercise to get started on pre-season, perfecting your technique to ensure there is maximum effort through the gluteals and the lower limb is well aligned.

 A great start for all players is adopting the FIFA 11+